 Most people are day visiting coach parties who stick to the main paved path.
 Everyone else rents a bike.

 Further Reading: How to Plan a Wildlife Photography Trip

 When the grasslands are in full flood you can take a boat out onto the water.
 Do not miss the chance.
 It is stunning in the early morning light and you can get very close to the nesting storks.

-The reserve has plenty of spotted deer, sambar deer are rarer, and hog deer are know to be present.
-Wild boar, and nilgai antelopes are very common.
+The reserve has plenty of spotted deer, sambar deer are rarer, and hog deer are known to be present.
+Wild boar and nilgai antelopes are very common.

 Large non-avian predators are few.
 The most impressive are the giant rock pythons that can be found sunning themselves in the winter sun.

 Golden jackals are common, but one rarity has been rediscovered recently after it was thought to have died out.
 There are fishing cats still living in the park.

 It might be worth spotlighting around the park boundaries at night.
 Striped hyenas, porcupines, and pangolins are all residents.